nivekcode/pretty-html-log/README.md

 addConsoleLogPrettyHtml();
 ```

-_Sample places to execute this function are: app.module or jest.config etc... / depends on your need and your framework_
+_Sample places to execute this function are: app.module or jest.setup.ts etc... / depends on your need and your framework_

 Once you executed the _addConsoleLogPrettyHtml_ function you can simply use the following code to pretty print your HTML string to console.